-Injections of corticosteroids may help with the treatment of raised acne scar tissue if a person has either hypertrophic or keloid scars.
+Injections of corticosteroids may help soften and flatten raised acne scar tissue if a person has hypertrophic or keloid scars.

 The treatment typically consists of a series of injections.
 A dermatologist can do these injections in their office once every few weeks, monitoring the results.

 However, microneedling can cause side effects.
-Many people experience redness, pain, and inflammation after the treatment, but these effects subside over time.
+Many people experience redness, pain, and inflammation after the treatment.
+However, these effects subside over time.

 Laser treatment resurfaces the skin without the use of chemicals or scrubs.
 It removes the uppermost layer of skin to reveal the younger skin cells underneath, which can help reduce the appearance of scarring.

-Laser treatment is not suitable for everyone, however, as its success is mostly dependent on the acne scarring that a person has and their skin type.
+Laser treatment is not suitable for everyone.
+This will depend on the type of acne scarring and the person’s skin type.
 The treatment may also cause a reaction in some people, especially those with sensitive skin.

-Acne scars can be an unwanted reminder of acne and may reduce self-esteem in some people, but they do not have to be permanent.
+Acne scars can be an unwanted reminder of acne and may reduce self-esteem in some people.
+However, treatment can often reduce their appearance.

 Many people have success using one or more home remedies.
-In cases of stubborn scarring, receiving medical treatments in the dermatologist’s office can also help get rid of acne scars.
+In cases of stubborn scarring, receiving medical treatments in the dermatologist’s office can also help remove acne scars.